bkdavis5416/steamdeckos-allyx-hhd/README.md

-# ROG Ally X: Fully Working `hhd-git` Setup on Arch/HoloISO/SteamOS
+# ROG Ally X: Fully Working `hhd-git` Setup on SteamOS

 This guide outlines the **step-by-step process** to fix the `OSError: [Errno 16] Device or resource busy` error and make `hhd@deck` reliably start on boot.
 It's tailored for Arch-based systems like HoloISO or SteamOS running on the ASUS ROG Ally X.